 - I need you to complete a credit/background check to determine what you will be qualified for.
 Some rentals will have minimums score requirements.
 Background checks for non-US citizens could take longer to complete.
 Costs of all credit/background checks are the tenant’s responsibility.

 Requirements for Rentals in South Florida

-First & last month rent plus security – You’ll pay 1 month rent when you submit an offer.
+3 Times the Monthly Rent typically is required.
+It represents First & last month rent plus security, and sometimes first and 2-months security.
+You’ll be required to put down 1 month rent as deposit when you submit an offer.
 The remainder is due upon move-in.
-There are rare occasions when only 1st month rent and security is required.
+There are rare occasions when only first month rent and security is required.